-Revenue from the Reservoir Description operating segment of \$84.2 million for the three months ended March 31, 2024 increased 5% year-over-year and was flat sequentially.
+Revenue from the Reservoir Description operating segment of \$84.2 million \$86.3 million for the three months ended March 31, 2024 June 30, 2024 increased 5% 3% year-over-year and was flat 2% sequentially.
 The year-over-year increase was primarily due to growth in activity levels in both international and U.S. markets.
-Growth in reservoir rock and fluid analysis in both international and U.S. markets offset typical seasonal decline and delayed project revenue caused by the fire in our United Kingdom facility.
+Growth in reservoir rock and fluid analysis in both international and U.S. markets.
+The growth was partially offset by a decline in crude-assay analysis services in certain regions impacted by the on-going geopolitical conflicts and delayed project revenue reservoir rock and fluids analysis projects caused by the fire in our Aberdeen, United Kingdom facility in February 2024.
 The Company holds insurance policies for both property damage and business interruption, which has minimized the loss to the Company associated with the fire.

-Sequentially, the increase in demand for our reservoir rock and fluid analysis services on international projects was offset by disruptions caused by the on-going geopolitical conflicts and lower revenue associated with the sale of manufactured laboratory equipment.
+Sequentially, the increase in demand for our revenue is associated with a slightly elevated level of activity in reservoir rock and fluid analysis services for international projects, as well as increased revenue associated with the sale of laboratory equipment.
+The increase in revenue was partially offset by disruptions caused by the on-going geopolitical conflicts as discussed above.